browserengineering/book/book/html.md

 Right now, the browser sees web pages as a flat sequence of tags and text, which is why the `Layout` object's `token` method includes code for both open and close tags.
-But HTML is a tree, and each open and close tag pair are one node in the tree, as is each text token.[^1] We need tokens to evolve into nodes.
+But HTML is a tree, with one node for each open and close tag pair and each span of text.[^1] Tokens need to evolve into nodes.

 [^1]: In reality there are other types of nodes too, like comments,
     doctypes, and `CDATA` sections, and processing instructions.
 There